This list of cities and towns are where the Syriac people lived in ancient and modern times

 Duluk (Doliche): A town on the border between Syria and Turkey.

-Esbous: In the province of Arabia.
+Esbous: In the province of Arabia which is in Syria now.
 Today is called Hesban

 Europos (Agropos, Garpos): Bishops attested from 451 to the 6th century.
 Today is called Jarablus on the Euphrates.